renpy/renpy/sphinx/source/config.rst

     The default implementation of this uses the narrator character to display a blank line without interacting.

-.. var:: config.end_game_transition = None

-    The transition that is used to display the main menu after the game ends normally, either by invoking return with no place to return to, or by calling :func:`renpy.full_restart`.

-.. var:: config.end_splash_transition = None

-    The transition that is used to display the main menu after the end of the splashscreen.

 .. var:: config.enter_sound = None

     If not None, this is a sound file that is played when entering the game menu.

-.. var:: config.enter_transition = None

-    If not None, this variable should give a transition that will be used when entering the game menu.

 .. var:: config.exit_sound = None

     If not None, this is a sound file that is played when exiting the game menu.

-.. var:: config.exit_transition = None

-    If not None, this variable should give a transition that will be performed when exiting the game menu.

 .. var:: config.fix_rollback_without_choice = False